Limited Submission Procedures

 The PI will be required to upload the following into AU Competition Space for each competition.
 Some competitions may require additional information.

 - White Paper - Maximum Two Pages (unless otherwise specified in the online form, example: NSF MRI is 5 pages), PDF only, single spaced, 1 inch margins, minimum 12 point font.
 Proposals that do not meet these specifications will be rejected.
+This section is analogous to a mini-narrative.

 - Impact Summary Statement & Total Project Cost - Maximum One Page, PDF only, single spaced, 1 inch margins, minimum 12 point font.
 Proposals that do not meet these specifications will be rejected.
+This section is best fulfilled by a paragraph or two describing the importance and impact of the research and a broad breakdown of costs (a full budget and timeline are NOT needed).
+Click here to see an example.

 - Current & Pending Funding (pertinent to this proposal) - Maximum One Page, PDF only, single spaced, 1 inch margins, minimum 12 point font.
 Proposals that do not meet these specifications will be rejected.